jobrunr/website/content/en/documentation/_index.md

 This is a default filter of type `ElectStateFilter` and is automatically added for each job which is run by JobRunr.
 When a job fails, the `RetryFilter` will automatically retry the job 10 times with an exponential back-off policy.
 Is some API server down while processing jobs?
 No worries, JobRunr has you covered.

 ### JobContext
 If access is needed to info about the background job itself (like the id of the job, the name, the state, ...) within the execution, the `JobContext` comes in handy.
-Using it is simple -  you pass an extra parameter of type `JobContext.Null` to your background job method and at execution time an instance will be injected into your background job method.
+Using it is simple: if you use Java 8 lambda's you just need to pass an extra parameter of type `JobContext.Null` to your background job method and at execution time an instance will be injected into your background job method.
+If you use a `JobRequest` then it is available as a default method on `JobRequestHandler` interface.

 > Note: that this is best avoided as it couples your domain logic tightly with JobRunr.